-Church & Hawes are able to assist tenants in finding a property with regular updates so as to ensure you are best placed to find a property.
+Church & Hawes can assist tenants in finding a property with regular updates so as to ensure you are best placed to find a property.
 All properties are available to view on our website and all other property portals.
 Once a tenancy has been agreed the process is managed by our dedicated moving in team, who will assist you with the process until completion.

-Please view our Tenants Guide to Letting for further information.
+Please view our How To Rent Guide for further information.

-Church & Hawes properties are offered "To Let" on an "Assured Shorthold Tenancy" basis with the initial rental term being a minimum of 6 months (a longer period can be mutually agreed between landlord and tenant).
+Church & Hawes properties are offered "To Let" on an "Assured Shorthold Tenancy" basis with the initial rental term being a minimum of 6 months (Although the majority are 12 months plus).
 Towards the end of the fixed term the landlord and tenant may agree to renew for a further fixed period (involving the signing of a new tenancy agreement).
 If this is not the case the existing tenancy will automatically become a periodical contract which can be terminated by the Tenant with one months’ notice or two months’ notice from the Landlord on the rent due date.

-Please see accompanying holding deposit acknowledgment sheet for further information.
+Please see our holding deposit acknowledgment sheet for further information.

 One week’s holding deposit is the rent multiplied by 12 months and then divided by 52.

 For example (Rent of £1,000 pcm x 12 = £12,000 divided by 52 = £230.77 holding deposit).